 California

 The bulk of the shoot transpired at the Sony Pictures Studios in Culver City at 10202 West Washington Boulevard.
 Since most of the filming inside the European churches was prohibited, the interiors were recreated here.
 McGregor said, “Most of my stuff was done in LA. or, most of my character’s story takes place inside the Vatican, where we weren’t allowed to shoot.
-And I would say 90 percent of it was done on really beautifully-made, proper sets: The interior of the Sistine Chapel, a lot of the corridors, my office, the Pope’s office, were all beautifully-constructed sets, and felt very realistic.”
+And I would say 90 percent of it was done on really beautifully-made, proper sets: The interior of the Sistine Chapel, a lot of the corridors, my office, the Pope’s office, were all beautifully constructed sets, and felt very realistic.”

 The actor continued, “St. Peter’s Square was constructed in a parking lot of a racecourse called Hollywood Park, in South LA.
 And that was – a lot of St. Peter’s Square, and a lot of green screen.
 And then they put Rome in around about it.”
 The park was situated in Inglewood but has reportedly since been demolished.
 The exteriors of Harvard University were duplicated at the Royce Hall in the University of California, Los Angeles, situated at 340 Royce Drive.
-The backlot of Little Europe in Universal Studios was also made use of for filming purposes.
+The backlot of Little Europe in Universal Studios was also used for filming purposes.

 Notably, Saint Peter’s Square and the Piazza Navona sets were built on the same lot.
 In fact, the same was the case with the Santa Maria del Popolo set and the Santa Maria della Vittoria set.
 After all, it saved the production a lot of money.
 Plus, the latter was built bigger to accommodate the filming cranes.
 Much of the Pantheon’s interior was filmed on a green screen.
 However, the two aediculae and the tomb of Raphael were built to scale.
 Lastly, Long Beach also appears on the list of filming venues.